- Kelley Weigel, Executive Director

 Phone: (503) 893-3812

-As the Operations and Finance Manager, Steve has been able to help the Center cut costs and implement new accounting systems that streamline our financial reporting work.
+As the Director of Finance and Operations, Steve has been able to help the Center cut costs and implement new accounting systems that streamline our financial reporting work.

 Steve joined the Center in 2010.
 Prior to coming to the Center, Steve was the Financial and Administrative Manager for Oregon Action a state-wide organization dedicated to building new leaders from underrepresented community members.
 In 2003, he began to focus on organizations devoted to social and economic change.
 Steve has assisted large and small businesses with fiscal management, technology, high level management and board consulting.
 He has served as treasurer on several nonprofit boards and currently volunteers for the local performing arts theaters.